Sustainable Surfing in Mozambique: Best Surf Spots + Eco-Friendly Hotels

 South Africans in the know jump across the border to surf the thrilling right-hander of Ponta do Ouro.
 Meanwhile, those craving a relaxed beachside holiday hit the beginner breaks of Barra.

-No matter what you’re seeking, we have you covered in this guide to surfing in Mozambique.
+No matter what you’re seeking, we have you covered in this guide to sustainable surfing in Mozambique.
 We’ll highlight the best surf spots in Mozambique and our top picks for eco-friendly accommodation to help you plan a sustainable surf trip.

 Heading to Mozambique to dive?
 Discover all of the country’s best scuba sites in our detailed article here.

-This article contains affiliate links, which means when you make a purchase through that link, I earn a small commission.
-Affiliate links come at no cost to you and ensure my content remains free!
+This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
+Affiliate links come at no cost to you and ensure our content remains free!

 Tofo